njfdev/rtlsdr-radio/README.md

 > Note: A recent upgrade to Tauri V2 has caused HD Radio to stop working.
 It will probably not work.

-> ⚠️ Building on Windows is not tested so there are no instructions to do so.
+> ⚠️ Building on Windows is possible, but not yet documented.
+If you have experience with compiling applications on Windows, the instructions for macOS/Linux are a good outline of what you need to do.

 First, install Rust if it is not already installed: